mattburnett-repo/templates/README.md

   ---

 * TODO:
+  * 01: section_02 infoPanel toggle on a:hover over img.
+Should display brief desc of item with link to actual thing.
-  * 03: Should focus on grid layout\
+  * 03: Should focus on grid layout